Meira-JH/spotenu-frontend-project/README.md

 <img src="https://github.com/Meira-JH/spotenu-frontend-project/blob/master/spotenu-fullstack/src/img/music/logo-colorida.svg"/>
 </p>

 Spotenu is my first solo FullStack project.

 It consists in the development of an imaginary web-desktop-first application, as an activity result of Labenu's full-stack development course.

-The front-end code uses ReactJS as main framework and Firebase hosting/deploy.
-The back-end is structured through Google's Cloud Firestore platform.
-Logo was inspired by Wix ideas.
+:small_orange_diamond: The **front-end** code uses ReactJS as main framework and Firebase hosting/deploy.

+:small_orange_diamond: The **back-end** is structured through Google's Cloud Firestore platform.

+:small_orange_diamond: Logo was inspired by Wix ideas.
 Background images were taken from Unsplash repository.

 ## Tools and technologies :wrench: